No Need to Look! Locating and Grasping Objects by a Robot Arm Covered with Sensitive Skin

-Our results show the feasibility of whole-body robot exploration with haptic feedback only.
-The pipeline we used has been adapted to the specific hardware setup.
-Our whole-body skin had a very coarse spatial resolution on the body.
-Moreover, the mounting of our skin did not allow for horizontal exploratory sweeps in the workspace, and hence we explored using vertical movements.
-Skin with a higher spatial resolution would increase the object localization accuracy.
-For precise localization, we used the \ac{ft} sensor at the robot wrist.
-This is a practical solution available on many sets, but not a requirement.
-Tactile sensors on a robot hand would also work.
-Hence, the only requirement is sensing over the complete robot surface and the method can be adapted accordingly.
+The whole-body skin used had a very coarse spatial resolution on the body.
+Moreover, the mounting of the skin did not allow for horizontal exploratory sweeps in the workspace, and hence we resorted to vertical movements.
+Higher spatial resolution would increase the accuracy of object localization.
+We also observed hardware failures resulting in temporal false negatives for contact detection, one of which is shown in the accompanying video.
+For precise localization, we used a \ac{ft} sensor on the robot wrist.
+This resulted from the physical limitations of our setup.
+However, this sensor can be omitted if a different sensitive sensor is available, such as tactile sensors on the hand.

-The proposed method is effective in particular in contexts where relatively big and heavy objects need to be located and moved.
-This can find applications in agriculture, for example, when fruits or vegetables such as cucumbers need to be found in foliage and then grasped.
+In general, we consider the reduced generality of our pipeline acceptable.
+Although it is a significant limitation of our approach, it is a direct consequence of the physical constraints of the platform.
+Future work will focus on formalizing general approaches for tactile-only manipulation, along with the development of more advanced localization algorithms